chef/fixie/doc/GETTING_STARTED.md

 Configuring fixie
 -------

+On chef server installs, fixie can read configuration information out of /etc/opscode, specifically the chef-server-running.json file.

-You need a fixie.conf file with the appropriate URIs and secrets for accessing postgres and bifrost.
+Otherwise, you will need a fixie.conf file with the appropriate URIs and secrets for accessing postgres and bifrost.

 The fixie.conf.example file contains examples from a instance of